 Bibliographical quotes should be extracted from the original documents, with a clear indication of the initial and final page of the work they originate from.
 In order to ensure the desired coherence within and among articles, at any moment of the editorial process, the direction of the journal may ask the author(s) to send the editorial council the first page (photocopy) of each of the articles quoted/cited in the bibliography.

-Footnotes are indicated with the corresponding Arabic numbers, in superscript following almost any punctuation mark (they should not follow dashes and if they appear in a sentence in parentheses, the footnote number should be inserted within the parentheses).
+Footnotes are indicated with the corresponding Arabic numbers, in superscript following almost any punctuation mark.
 Example:

 Bibliographical citations should respect the following model: (Author’s last name, year: page).
 For example (Mendizábal, 1996: 350).